Read our Frequently Asked Questions.

 No. Faculty may choose to accommodate the student within their facility.
 In fact, we encourage students to attempt to take the test with the professor so that they may ask questions that may arise during the test and get appropriate answers.
 It is the student’s responsibility to make arrangements with the faculty member prior to the exam date.
 As long as the student’s required accommodations are met, it is not necessary for the student to take the exam at SOAR.

 We take test security very seriously.
 We will always do our very best to protect the integrity of your test.
+All Furman University Student Conduct Policies and Academic Integrity Policies are in effect when students take a test in the Student Office for Accessibility Resources.
 When students arrive to take a test, they are asked to put their belongings in a cabinet.
 They are told to put their cell phones in their bags and to empty their pockets.
 They are also asked to remove smart watches.
 If they have on bulky clothing, we will ask them to show us their pockets are empty.
 If a student is permitted to use their personal calculator, we have them remove the cover and leave it in their backpack.
 They are not permitted to take pencil pouches into the testing room.
 If scrap paper is needed, we provide the scrap paper.
 This paper will have a stamp in it signifying it was provided by our office.
 There are windows in all of the testing rooms, so students are always supervised.
+All testing rooms are monitored by closed circuit video.
 When the test is completed, the students turn their test into one of the proctors.
 If the student is to return the test to the professor, the test is put in an envelope and sealed.
 The proctor will place their initials on top of the flap and that is covered with packing tape.
 If you suspect an envelope has been tampered with, please contact our office.
 Professors are invited to come and visit the testing center and ask questions.

 Yes, it is appropriate to alter the content as needed, if you have legitimate concerns about the security of the exam (such as the answers have already been shared with the class).
 A more accurate description of the school’s obligation when, for reasons unrelated to a student’s disability, it cannot give the same exam as a late exam is that the school must give an exam of no greater difficulty in a format that is no more difficult than the earlier exam, and the professor must not apply a more demanding grading system to that exam.
 However, SOAR would recommend you do not routinely give different exams to students with disabilities, as a rule.
 Giving different exams simply because the student happens to have sought and received an accommodation is inappropriate because that would be treating the student differently simply because they have a disability.